apache/arrow/docs/source/format/DissociatedIPC.rst

   message types, like Schema messages, do not have this section)
   - This is referred to as the *message body* in the IPC format spec.

-For most cases, the existing IPC format as it currently exists is extremely efficient:
+For most cases, the existing IPC format as it currently exists is sufficiently efficient:

 * Receiving data in the IPC format allows zero-copy utilization of the body buffer bytes, no deserialization is required to form Arrow Arrays